 We are party to the Management Agreement, pursuant to which our Manager provides for the day-to-day management of our operations.
 The Management Agreement requires our Manager to manage our business affairs in conformity with the policies and the investment guidelines that may be approved and monitored by the Board.
-The Management Agreement has a one-year term that expires on May 1, 2020, and will be automatically renewed for successive one-year terms thereafter, unless terminated by either us or our Manager.
+The Management Agreement has a one-year term that expires on May 1, 2022, and will be automatically renewed for successive one-year terms thereafter, unless terminated by either us or our Manager.
 Our Manager is entitled to receive a termination fee from us under certain circumstances.

 Pursuant to the terms of the Management Agreement, our Manager is paid a base management fee equal to 1.5% per annum of our stockholders' equity (as defined in our Management Agreement), calculated and payable quarterly in arrears.
-For the fiscal year ended December 31, 2019, we incurred approximately \$6.3 million in base management fees and \$1.1 million in incentive fees payable to our Manager pursuant to the Management Agreement.
+For the fiscal year ended December 31, 2021, we incurred approximately \$9.4 million in base management fees and \$2.7 million in incentive fees payable to our Manager pursuant to the Management Agreement.

 We do not reimburse our Manager for the salaries and other compensation of its personnel, except for the allocable share of the salaries and other compensation of our (a) Chief Financial Officer, based on the percentage of his time spent on our affairs and (b) other corporate finance, tax, accounting, internal audit, legal, risk management, operations, compliance and other non-investment professional personnel of our Manager or its affiliates who spend all or a portion of their time managing our affairs based on the percentage of their time spent on our affairs.
 In addition, we are required to pay our pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses of our Manager and its affiliates required for our operations.
-For the fiscal year ended December 31, 2019, we reimbursed our Manager for approximately \$3.0 million, which amount represented the portion of the allocable expenses payable by us under the Management Agreement for which our Manager sought reimbursement.
+For the fiscal year ended December 31, 2021, we reimbursed our Manager for approximately \$3.0 million, which amount represented the portion of the allocable expenses payable by us under the Management Agreement for which our Manager sought reimbursement.
 Ares Management, from time to time, incurs fees, costs, and expenses on behalf of more than one investment vehicle.
-To the extent such fees, costs, and expenses are incurred for the account or benefit of more than one fund, each such investment vehicle will typically bear an allocable portion of any such fees, costs, and expenses in proportion to the size of its investment in the activity or entity to which such expense relates (subject to the terms of each fund's governing documents) or in such other manner as Ares Management considers fair and equitable under the circumstances such as the relative fund size or capital available to be invested by such investment vehicles.
+To the extent such fees, costs, and expenses are incurred for the activity or entity to which such expense relates (subject to the terms of each fund's governing documents) or in such fees, costs, fair and equitable under the circumstances such as the relative fund size or capital available to be invested by such investment vehicles.
 Where an investment vehicle's governing documents do not permit the payment of a particular expense, Ares Management will generally pay such investment vehicle's allocable portion of such expense.